ruleslabs/core/README.md

 contract to make the pack opening fail during the transfer acceptance check, if the selected cards does not suit it.

 Also, to ensure the impossibility of invalidating an opening transaction in progress, it is important to make sure that the pack has been moved to a secure pack opening contract.
-See the [pack-opener](https://github.com/ruleslabs/pack-opener) repository for more information
+See the pack opener contract at [periphery](https://github.com/ruleslabs/periphery) for more information.

 - ###### parameters
   - `to: felt`: address to send the newly minted cards.